soccertrack/funfacts/README.md

 ```

 ### 20. Trusting array.length can have side-effect
 The behavior of the `length` property in JavaScript can be somewhat peculiar.
-When we directly assign a value to an index, the length of the array becomes index+1.
+When we directly assign a value to an index, the length of the array becomes index + 1.
 It's important to note that JavaScript doesn't pre-allocate memory for the entire array.
 This behavior can sometimes introduce subtle bugs that are challenging to debug, so caution is advised when working with arrays in this manner.

 ```javascript
 const a = [];